any-docs/css/content/reference/selectors/_colon_visited/index.md

 - Allowable CSS properties are {{ cssxref("color") }}, {{ cssxref("background-color") }}, {{ cssxref("border-color") }}, {{ cssxref("border-bottom-color") }}, {{ cssxref("border-left-color") }}, {{ cssxref("border-right-color") }}, {{ cssxref("border-top-color") }}, {{ cssxref("column-rule-color") }}, {{ cssxref("outline-color") }}, {{ cssxref("text-decoration-color") }}, and {{ cssxref("text-emphasis-color") }}.
 - Allowable SVG attributes are {{SVGAttr("fill")}} and {{SVGAttr("stroke")}}.
 - The alpha component of the allowed styles will be ignored.
 The alpha component of the element's non-`:visited` state will be used instead.
 In Firefox when the alpha component is `0`, the style set in `:visited` will be ignored entirely.
-- Although these styles can change the appearance of colors to the end user, the {{domxref("window.getComputedStyle")}} method will lie and always return the value of the non-`:visited` color.
+- Although these styles can change the appearance of colors to the end user, the `window.getComputedStyle` method will lie and always return the value of the non-`:visited` color.
 - The [`<link>`](/en-US/docs/Web/HTML/Reference/Elements/link) element is never matched by `:visited`.
 - DOM methods that match elements via CSS selectors — such as [`querySelector()`](/en-US/docs/Web/API/Document/querySelector) and [`querySelectorAll()`](/en-US/docs/Web/API/Document/querySelectorAll) — will always return an "empty" result even if there are visited links in a document.
 For the aforementioned methods, this will be `null` or an empty [`NodeList`](/en-US/docs/Web/API/NodeList), respectively.